stephengold/jme3-utilities/README.md

 ### How to build Jme3-utilities without an IDE

- 1. Install build software:
-   + a Java Development Kit,
+ 1. Install Git and a Java Development Kit (JDK), if you don't already have one.
-   + Gradle, and
-   + Git
  2. Download and extract the source code from GitHub:
      + `git clone https://github.com/stephengold/jme3-utilities.git`
      + `cd jme3-utilities`